aayushi173/EV-Charging-Toronto/README.md

 Data used for the project can be found in the Data folder. (.../Data/Toronto/)

 ## Code File:

-The code can be run through a Jupiter notebook compatible environment (.../Code/EV Charging.ipynb ) or through RStudio (.../Code/EV Charging.r).
-We recommend running the project through RStudio.
+The code can be run through a Jupiter notebook compatible environment (.../Code/EV Charging.ipynb )

-Running through RStudio:

-Step 1.
-Open RStudio

-Step 2.
-File -> New Project -> Existing directory -> Browse

-Step 3.
-Select project folder downloaded earlier from GitHub as working directory

-Step 4.
-Create Project

-Step 5: File -> Open File... -> Team-30-main -> Code -> EV Charging.r

 ## Previewing Code and Usage: